Marcin-The-Pythonist/8-Week-SQL-Challenge/Challenge #1 - Danny's Dinner/README.md

   <li>Which item was the most popular for each customer?</li>
   <li>Which item was purchased first by the customer after they became a member?</li>
   <li>Which item was purchased just before the customer became a member?</li>
-  <li>What is the total items and amount spent for each member before they became a member?</li>
+  <li>What are the total items and amount spent for each member before they became a member?</li>
   <li>If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?</li>
   <li>In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?</li>
 </ol>